Frequently Asked Questions

 About Jonathan Alden

-Jonathan served as an Independent Adjuster working for insurance carriers, in New York City from June 1994 through July 2003.
-During this time, he adjusted over 15,000 losses including collisions and recovered thefts.
+Jonathan served as an Independent Adjuster in New York City from 1994 to 2003, handling more than 15,000 losses involving collisions and recovered thefts.